Event industry

 Cons:

-• According to Capterra reviews, many complain about their customer support quality.
+• According to Capterra reviews, many users complain about the quality of customer support.

 Fienta

-Fienta is an easy-to-use platform that helps you to set up your event and start selling tickets in minutes.
-Compared to Eventbrite, it's simpler to use and also much more affordable.
-It is also the only platform that includes all payment processing fees in its pricing.
+Fienta is an easy-to-use platform that helps you set up your event and start selling tickets in minutes.
+Compared with Eventbrite, it is simpler to use and more affordable.
+It is also the only platform in this comparison that includes all payment processing fees in its pricing.

 Pros:

-• Excellent customer support according to reviews in Capterra.
+• Strong customer support according to Capterra reviews.

-• Offers many built-in marketing tools, designed to work with Google Analytics and Facebook Pixel.
+• Offers built-in marketing tools and works with Google Analytics and Facebook Pixel.

-• One of the lowest pricing models out there.
+• One of the lower-cost pricing models in this comparison.

 Cons: